 It is possible to overload static and templates shipped with Django or Alliance Auth by including a file with the exact path of the one you wish to overload.
-For instance if you wish to add extra links to the menu bar by editing the template, you would make a copy of the allianceauth/templates/allianceauth/base.html file to myauth/templates/allianceauth/base.html and edit it there.
+For instance if you wish to add extra links to the menu bar by editing the template, you would make a copy of the allianceauth/templates/allianceauth/base-bs5.html (Bootstrap 5) allianceauth/templates/allianceauth/base.html (Legacy BS3) file to myauth/templates/ allianceauth/.html and edit it there.
 Notice the paths are identical after the templates/ directory - this is critical for it to be recognized.
 Your custom template would be used instead of the one included with Alliance Auth when Django renders the web page.
 Similar idea for static: put CSS or images at an identical path after the static/ directory and they will be copied to the web server directory instead of the ones included.

-5.3 Custom URLs and Views
+6.3 Custom URLs and Views